MarianoMolina/project_alice/README.md

 7. **Improvements and fixes** [In Progress]: There are several misc areas I think are crucial in the mid-term to tackle:
    - Edge-case analysis
-   - Lazy-loading on the frontend
+   - [Added 12/24]: Optimize the frontend information request logic to reduce bloat
-   - Context management -> be able to predict the context size of a chat or task instance, prevent extreme cases, etc.
+   - [Added 12/24]: Context management and cost tracking:
+     - Now you can see the estimated size of your chat in the interface.
+     - Now all tasks and messages keep track of costs and usage
    - [Improved 9/24] Improve error handling and logging
       - [Added 9/24]: Logging folder, and better logs from all containers
       - [Added 9/24]: Logging managers with levels, allowing for dev and prod setups